w3c/csswg-drafts/css-nesting-1/proposals.md

 3. [Non-letter start proposal](https://github.com/w3c/csswg-drafts/issues/7834#issuecomment-1272373216) - No parsing switch, instead every nested rule has to be unambiguous on its own, by starting with anything but an ident.
 (You can write  `& div` or `:is(div)` if you need to start a selector with a type selector.)
 (This employs the same parsing strat as (2.iii) to avoid accidentally parsing invalid properties like `//color: red;` as rules.)
 4. [Postfix proposal](https://github.com/w3c/csswg-drafts/issues/7834#issuecomment-1276360012) - Block after main rule containing nested rules, no `&` needed in nested selectors except for disambiguation.
 Style rules effectively consist of a selector, a declaration block, and an optional style rule block.
    1. Could add the rule block with an `@nest` rule
-   2. Could add the rule block with special ASCII selector like bare `&` or `&&` to indicate association of nested rules with the previous selector
+   2. Could add the rule block with special ASCII selector (e.g. `&&`) to indicate association of nested rules with the previous selector
    3. Could [add the rule block with bare braces](https://github.com/w3c/csswg-drafts/issues/7834#issuecomment-1282630354), essentially giving the selector prelude associated two blocks (one declaration block, one optional rule block).

 ------